LiLTrash1/LiLTrash1.github.io/content/all-in-one/All-on-Proxies/index.md

 ---

 ## 1. How do proxies work?
-When learning about anonymising my [footprint online](../posts/part-2-reconnaissance-and-footprint/)
+When learning about anonymising my [footprint online](../../posts/part-2-reconnaissance-and-footprint/)

+🚧 Writing under construction 🚧